Asmuie/Customer-Segmentation-using-Unsupervised-Learning-Algorithm/README.md

 # K-Means Clustering

-In this project, we are only going to consider the following features: Annual_income, Spending_score and Age.
+In this project, we are only going to consider the following features: Age, Annual_income and Spending_score.
 Firtsly, we need to decide the amount of clusters we want to divide our data in.
 To do so, we are going to use the Elbow Method.

 ![](https://github.com/Asmuie/Customer-Segmentation-using-Unsupervised-Learning-Algorithm/blob/main/images/kmeans_elbow.png)